bitsnnfl2021/bitsnnfl2021.github.io/_drafts/id-62-r-recursive-deep-models-for-semantic-compositionality-over-a-sentiment-treebank.md

 Tasks:

-1. Implement the Recursive Neural Tensor Network as mentioned in the paper.
+1. Implement the Recursive Neural Tensor Network as mentioned in the paper in Tensorflow/Pytorch.
 2. Implement a data-autoloader for text.
 3. Try achieving the same accuracy measures as in the paper.